-The Guinevere fingerless mittens feature a floral stranded colourwork pattern on the back of hand and a small allover pattern on the palm.
+The Guinevere fingerless mittens feature a floral stranded colourwork motif on the back of the hand and a small allover pattern on the palm.
 You knit them seamlessly from cuff to fingers, then knit the folk-style thumbs last, with no shaping necessary.

 Digital pdf pattern